-The Tishman Construction Management Program (TCMP) plans to offer the 8 month, 26 credit Master of Engineering (M.Eng.) degree program in Construction Engineering and Management (CE&M).
+The Tishman Construction Management Program (TCMP) offers the 8 month, 26 credit Master of Engineering (M.Eng.) degree program in Construction Engineering and Management (CE&M).
 The program can be completed in 8 months (Fall and Winter semesters) and is for students who generally intend to pursue a professional career in the construction industry.
 A term-long construction professional practice project is part of the curriculum.
 The program can also be combined with multiple options for dual degrees (e.g., Architecture, Business) in collaboration with other programs at the university.

 The information below describes the M.Eng. program and the available dual-degree options.
 Interested applicants should read this information first.
 Additional information can be found in the Frequently Asked Questions (FAQ) section and on the main CEE admissions page.